 Subject Line and Salutation.
 The subject line of the letter should state the facility name, and inspection subject.
 The subject line should also contain the inspection report number and notice of violation or nonconformance, if applicable.
 The words "NOTICE OF VIOLATION" and/or "NOTICE OF NONCONFORMANCE" should be included if such notices accompany the inspection report.
 The entire subject line should be capitalized.
 The salutation is placed after the subject line.

 Introductory Paragraphs.
-The first two paragraphs of the cover letter should give a brief introduction, including the dates of inspection, purpose of the inspection, scope of the inspection, and whether any inspection activities were related to ITAAC.
+The first two paragraphs of the cover letter should give a brief introduction, including the dates of inspection, purpose of the inspection, scope of the inspection, and whether any inspection activities were related to inspections, tests, analyses and acceptance criteria (ITAAC).

 Body.
 The body of the letter should discuss the most important topics first.
-The cover letter should communicate the overall inspection results to a vendor’s applicant’s management.
+The cover letter should communicate the overall inspection results to a vendor’s or applicant’s management.
 Inspection findings, unresolved items (URIs), or pertinent information that could affect ITAAC closure should be included in the cover letter.
 Specific guidance on the inclusion of inspection information related to ITAAC is included in Appendices D and F of this manual chapter.
-In addition, the body should include an explanation of why a is being issued in terms of the criteria in Section 2.3.2, “Non-Cited Violation (NCV),” of the NRC Enforcement Policy.
+In addition, the body should include an explanation of why a Non-Cited Violation is being issued in terms of the criteria in Section 2.3.2, “Non-Cited Violation (NCV),” of the NRC Enforcement Policy.
 The cover letter is the highest-level document and does not need to include all the items inspected nor the inspection procedures used.
 It will note the areas covered by the inspection.

 The cover letter must be consistent with the information conveyed in the inspection report and during the exit meeting.
 The cover letter will not contain recommendations or guidance such as “The vendor should…”

 Closing.
 The final paragraph varies depending on whether enforcement action is involved.
-Appendices A-D refer to sample letters in ADAMS.
+[Appendices A-D refer to sample letters in the NRC’s Agencywide Documents Access and Management System (ADAMS).]
 The signature of the appropriate NRC official is followed by the docket number(s), enclosures, and distribution list.

 Concurrence.
-The over etter should include concurrence from all contributing inspectors, the NRO Office of Enforcement coordinator, and the responsible Vendor Inspection COE Branch Chief.
+The cover letter should include concurrence from all contributing inspectors, the NRO Office of Enforcement (OE) coordinator, and the responsible Vendor Inspection COE Branch Chief.

 Notice of Violation (NOV).
 An NOV is the official notification of a failure to meet regulatory requirements.
 The NOV should be an enclosure to the cover letter.
 NOVs are typically issued to vendors, applicants, or licensees with the associated inspection report.
 However, in cases such as escalated enforcement, NOVs may be sent after the report with a separate cover letter.